mikelseverson/api-boilerplate/README.md

 Push Notifications are going to be incredibly valuable in maintaining mobile engagement for web applications.
 For this reason I want to experiment using service workers.
 I hope it will be able to run on free heroku domains, otherwise I will be purchasing an ssl endpoint for mikelseverson.com

 1/19 - Made small changes to make code more readable, and removed unnecessary parts.
 Tomorrow I would like to finish routing, implement route specific passport authentication.
 On the 21st I would like to implement Mongodb and practice working with presaves to store relevant information that would be helpful for projects used with this bootstraps.

+1/21 - built out more structure for the project, added seperate config files based on the enviroment that merge with the global config file.
+Improved api test route controller setup example.
+Added a router for front end.
+Tomorrow would like to add authentication to the API routes for data, and setup gulp to manage moving clientside development to the distribution side of the boilerplate.